plp13/qman/src/qman.1.md

 If the user specifies the **-C** option, the program instead tries to load its configuration from the file specified by the user.

 **Qman** uses the INI file format (https://en.wikipedia.org/wiki/INI_file).
-The following sections and configuration options are accepted:
+Different configuration options are grouped into sections.
+The paragraphs below summarize the sections and configuration options that are available:

 **Section [chars]**
 : Options in this section specify what characters will be used to draw the text